webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

 ### Mandatory Fields

 **sample entry 4CC**, **profile**, **level**, and **bitDepth** are all
 mandatory fields.
-If one or more of these fields are not specfied then the
+If any of these fields are unspecified or not within their
-device must return an error.
+allowed range, the device shall treat it as an error.

 ### Optional Fields